SAP-archive/cloud-sample-spaceflight-hana/docs/consumeRemoteDataModel.md

 What remains is now to reference the `spaceflight-model` in our own `.cds` file.

-In the `db` folder of our project, there is a single [`index.cds`](../db/index.cds) file that contains the following single line:
+In the `db` folder of our project, there is a single `.cds` file.
+If you created the project manually, then this file will be called `data-model.cds`, otherwise if you cloned the template repository, it will be called [`index.cds`](../db/index.cds).

+Either way, this file only needs to contain the following single line:

 ```
 using teched.flight.trip from 'spaceflight-model/db';
 ```

+All we must ensure is that the name `spaceflight-model` used here, matches the dependency name defined in `package.json`.
 This is all that is needed to import the data model from the `db` folder inside the NPM dependency called `spaceflight-model`.

 ## 4) So What Happens When We Run the CDS Compiler?